-Yup.
-It’s a boating term.
+Yup, they’re boating terms.
 Spending time “on dirt” means we’re off the water and living on land, while Misty is also out of the water on the “hard”!

 With Misty out of the water, we’re thrilled to be in a place we love, with people we love and tons of great things to do.
 Plus, we have a wonderful place to stay…with our boys!
 We took the time to explore and revisit places in and around Burlington, and decided to take a trip to Quebec City, a place long on our bucket list.
 While we can’t offer specific boating advice to our boating friends planning a trip up the St. Lawrence, we can tell you…GO!
 Quebec City is spectacular, and has a very European feel.
 We loved it, and would definitely visit again…maybe when we’re back in Vermont for the holidays!

 This is a very walkable city, and it deserves walking!
 There is so much to see and it’s all charming and beautiful!
 The streets are narrow and cobbled, you’ll stumble on the old city ramparts throughout the city, the architecture is incredible, and flower boxes and planters burst with color.